 Guidance on management standards

 Landlords must check that all tenants or lodgers can legally rent residential property in England.
 Before the start of a new tenancy, landlords must make checks for all tenants aged 18 and over, even if they are not named on the tenancy agreement, of there is no tenancy agreement or the tenancy agreement isn't in writing.
 Further information can be found by visiting www.gov.uk and entering Right to Rent in the search box.

-The Gas Safety (Installation and Use) Regulations 1998 deal with landlords duties to make sure gas appliances, fittings and flues provided for tenants are safe.
+The Gas Safety (Installation and Use) Regulations 1998 (as amended) deal with landlords duties to make sure gas appliances, fittings and flues provided for tenants are safe.
 Gas Safety checks must be completed annually by a Gas Safe registered engineer and any advice notices must be complied with.
 A copy of the certificate must be provided to the occupants and the landlord must retain their copy for a period of two years.
 Landlords can find a Gas Safe Registered engineer through the Gas Safe website.